Composer (ageless she/her)

 AGONY - an eating opera

-A death area about the end of patriarchy
+(a death aria about the end of patriarchy)

 Tjørnhøj’s personal and professional enrichments from visits in the Middle East played an essential role in the creation of AGONY - an eating opera.
 The opera integrates among other things Arabic lyrics, Jordanian spices, and Karak tea served in handmade clay cups made by the Jordanian Tal Al-Rumman Women Cooperative.